parasuramivln/PDC-support-web/software-docs/docs/spfft/index.md

 ## General information

 Sparse Fast Fourier Transform (SpFFT) is A 3D FFT library for sparse frequency domain data written in C++ with support for MPI, OpenMP, CUDA and ROCm.
-For more information see https://github.com/eth-cscs/SpFFT.
+For more information see the [SpFFT homepage](https://github.com/eth-cscs/SpFFT).

 ## How to use
 You can check available SpFFT modules using ml spider heffte
 For example, load the module for the SpFFT library 1.1.0 with GPU backend